-About 60-70% of Princeton applicants take time off between graduation and health professions school matriculation.
+Over 70% of Princeton applicants take time off between graduation and health professions school matriculation.
 There are a multitude of reasons for this:

 - The senior thesis is an impressive achievement, and will be a part of the application for those who apply in the senior year.

 - Grades tend to trend upward in the senior year, which can improve your candidacy.

 - Classes tend to get smaller in senior year, so letters of recommendation can be more detailed/stronger (and students can have a letter from the senior thesis adviser).

 - The time pressure to take MCAT is lessened – students applying as seniors often take MCAT between junior and senior year, using the summer to study.